Skip to content

 What Are the Treatment Approaches for SIBO?

-A single 7- to 10-day course of antibiotics improves symptoms in 46–90% of SIBO patients and normalizes breath tests in 20–75%.3 The most studied antibiotic is rifaximin, a gut-targeted antibiotic with a roughly 70% eradication rate in a meta-analysis of 32 clinical trials.5 ACG guidelines recommend rifaximin 550 mg three times daily for 14 days as first-line therapy.3
+A single 7- to 10-day course of antibiotics improves symptoms in 46–90% of SIBO patients and normalizes breath tests in 20–75%.
+The most studied antibiotic is rifaximin, a gut-targeted antibiotic with a roughly 70% eradication rate in a meta-analysis of 32 clinical trials.
+ACG guidelines recommend rifaximin 550 mg three times daily for 14 days as first-line therapy.

-- Probiotics, which have shown promise in reducing endometriosis-associated symptoms in early research, though clinical trial data remain limited6
+• Probiotics, which have shown promise in reducing endometriosis-associated symptoms in early research, though clinical trial data remain limited

-Recurrence is common — up to 44% within 9 months — which is why treating the root causes (motility, inflammation, hormonal imbalance) matters as much as the antibiotic itself.3 For overlap with IBS symptoms, see endometriosis and IBS: the gut-pelvic connection.
+Recurrence is common — up to 44% within 9 months in one follow-up study — which is why treating the root causes (motility, inflammation, hormonal imbalance) matters as much as the antibiotic itself.
+For overlap with IBS symptoms, see endometriosis and IBS: the gut-pelvic connection.

 Why Can Treating SIBO Ease Endo Belly?

-What other blogs get wrong: Many suggest that treating SIBO will "cure" endo belly.
-It won’t — but it can remove one major layer of the problem.
+Treating SIBO won’t “cure” endo belly — but it can remove one major layer of the problem.
 Think of it as turning down one of several volume knobs.
 When you reduce the bacterial gas production, the remaining symptoms become more manageable and more responsive to endo-specific treatments.
 For day-of flare-ups, see how to stop an endometriosis flare fast.

 When to Seek Care